Mahim1997/wQFM-2020/README.md

 ## Running the application.
 <!-- OL -->
-1. For generating embedded weighted quartets, use the "generate-embedded-weighted-quartets.py" as discussed above.
+1. For generating embedded weighted quartets, use the "quartet-controller.sh" as discussed above.

-    Make sure "triplets.soda2103" is in the same path (or you have added correct absolute paths) in the generate-embedded-weighted-quartets.py file.
+    Make sure "triplets.soda2103" is in the same path (or you have added correct absolute paths) in the "quartet_count.sh" file.

     <!-- Code Blocks -->
     ```bash
-      python3 generate-embedded-weighted-quartets.py "input-gene-tree-file-name" "output-quartet-file-name"
+      ./quartet-controller.sh "input-gene-tree-file-name" "output-quartet-file-name"
     ```

 2. For running the jar file, use java -jar wQFM.jar "input-file-name" "output-file-name" [ALPHA] [BETA]